[Here is a convenient one-page PDF file for easy printing]

 5. Let the dough rest for 5 minutes.

-6. Divide dough into 8 pieces and heat a pan over medium-high heat.
+6. Divide dough into 8 pieces and prepare a pan.

 7. Dust your counter top with flour or arrowroot powder, and roll out a tortilla.
 (Or shape them by hand).